-APERC will encourage its researchers to conduct research on energy affairs and policies in the APEC region for the interest of APEC economies as well as for the preparation of the Outlook ninth edition.
+APERC will publish three Fossil Fuel Reports (Coal, Gas, and Oil) in support of the EGCFE and a Hydrogen Report in 2023 in support of both the EGCFE and EGNRET.
+In addition, APERC will encourage its researchers to conduct research on energy affairs and policies in the APEC region for the interest of APEC economies as well as for the preparation of the Outlook 9th edition.